Florida Appellate Lawyer - Appellate Attorney

-Attorney Wins Reversal in Police Dog Bite Case in St. Petersburg Appeal
+Police Dog Bite Lawsuit - Appeal Victory in St. Petersburg Case

 In March 2018, Robert McKinley was walking through the TD Ballpark stadium when he was bitten without provocation by a deputy sheriff’s K9 unit.
 Mr. McKinley suffered severe injuries to his right arm.